deta/space-docs/src/pages/migration/introduction.md

 There are also Migration Paths available (and strongly recommended) until June 1.

 On June 1:
-- Deta Micros hosted on Deta Cloud, and their associated resources (api keys and `.deta.dev` & custom domains), will stop working
+- Deta Micros hosted on Deta Cloud, and their associated resources (api keys and `.deta.dev` & custom domains), **will stop working and be deleted**.
-- Access to data in Deta Cloud Projects (Deta Bases and Drives), and their associated resources (project keys), will stop working
+- Access to data in Deta Cloud Projects (Deta Bases and Drives), and their associated resources (project keys), **will stop working and be deleted**.

 You must complete any migrations by end of day, May 31 CEST, if you would like to continue using anything you hosted on Deta Cloud.